Odizinne/BigPictureTV/README.md

 Head to [release](https://github.com/Odizinne/BigPictureTV/releases) section and grab the latest one.

-if you're feeling adventurous you can download the latest main build [here](https://raw.githubusercontent.com/Odizinne/BigPictureTV/main/build/BigPictureTV.zip)<br/>
-Main build is updated often, but may contain bugs.

 Place the directory wherever you like (`%localappdata%\Programs` is a good one)

 ## Requirements